 5. SmartyKat Hot Pursuit Electronic Motion Cat Toy

-The SmartyKat Hot Pursuit Electronic Motion Cat Toy is another interactive hunting-pursuit product that cat young or old will enjoy.
+The SmartyKat Hot Pursuit Electronic Motion Cat Toy is another interactive hunting-pursuit product that cat young or old will enjoy and is one of the top cat toys this year.
 The design is spot-on to simulate prey hiding under the cover.
 The toy is a flexible rod that adds to the erratic movement.
 It moves then pauses as lights flash before the action begins again.
 That addition is brilliant because it builds up anticipation in your pet.

 On the downside, it’s easy for an energetic cat to tip over or get her nails caught in the polyester covering.
 Felines with long claws will put holes in it.
 On a positive note, we loved the auto-shutdown feature to save on battery life.
 The toy runs on three AAs.
 It also includes a small packet of catnip, which isn’t necessary to get your pet’s addition.
 However, we did appreciate the treat.